 Along the pier, what looks like calm swimming water can become a dangerous scene depending on the current and weather conditions.
 The undercurrents can become like a whirlpool in some areas, making it very difficult for an average swimmer to get out safely.

-Water Quality: During rain season, the water can become cloudy and unsafe to use from bacteria coming down from the river/stream that ends at Crash Boat.
-Please visit the following link, the site posts updates on the monitoring of the water quality, the site lists beaches on the first table that DO NOT MEET the criteria for safe use.
+Water Quality: During the rainy season, the water can become cloudy and unsafe to use from bacteria coming down from the river/stream that ends at Crash Boat.
+Please visit the following link, the site posts updates on the monitoring of the water quality, and the site lists beaches on the first table that DO NOT MEET the criteria for safe use.
 Junta de Calidad Ambiental de Puerto Rico.